percona/k8spxc-docs/docs/users.md

 | Operator Admin | operator     | operator            | Database administrative user, should be used only by the Operator |
 | Replication    | replication  | replication         | Administrative user needed for [cross-site Percona XtraDB Cluster](replication.md) |

+!!! note

+    The administrative database user `operator` is created in MySQL as `operator@'%`.
+Configurations with `operator@'something'` user having the host part different from `%` are not supported, and such users should not exist in the database.

 ### YAML Object Format

 The default name of the Secrets object for these users is